 Indiana boasts enough mansions, museums and casinos to fill weeks of itineraries, but some groups prefer a less passive trip.
-If your members are unafraid to get their hands dirty, paint their own canvas or make their own pottery, the state is filled with studios and workshops that encourage groups to create works of art and get firsthand assistance from talented artists.
+If your members are unafraid to get their hands dirty, paint their own canvas or make their own pottery, the state is filled with studios and do-it-yourself DIY workshops that encourage groups to create works of art and get firsthand assistance from talented artists.

 Dearborn County in southeast Indiana welcomes groups to partake in DIY opportunities in several galleries, including the Framery in the Ohio River city of Lawrenceburg.
 While this 35-year old store carries over 1,500 designs, it’s notable to visitors for its numerous Arty Parties.
 The session begins with a small reception of appetizers before instructors assist group members as they cut fused glass jewelry, paint wine glasses or create an Eric Carle-inspired butterfly canvas.
 Pieces that require kiln-firing are shipped to participants as a memento.
 Seasonal crafts like pumpkin painting in autumn are also offered.
 Groups can also unearth a green thumb with a visit to McCabe’s Greenhouse & Floral.
 Harvest and create a sunflower arrangement, plant an herb garden to take home or create a Christmas wreath with help from McCabe’s staff.

 Nearby Aurora is home to the Southeastern Indiana Art Guild (SIAG) Gallery & Studios, where groups can create customized pieces with instructions from community artists.
 Popular sessions offered include gourd birdhouses, mixed media notecards and finger paint “gardens” that encourage group members to return to childhood and slather their canvas in color.
 Your group members will feel even better when they realize proceeds from these classes go to Dearborn County’s Tour for the Cure Program, which raises money for breast cancer research.